craftercms/docs/source/site-administrators/navigating-site-config.rst

 Remote Repositories
 -------------------

-The **Remote Repositories** under **Site Config** allows the user to view remote repositories linked to the site and options to pull and push to the listed remote repositories.
-It also allows the user to add a remote repository to the site.
+The **Remote Repositories** under **Project Tools** allows the user to view remote repositories linked to the project and options to pull and push to the listed remote repositories.
+It also allows the user to add a remote repository to the project.

 .. image:: /_static/images/site-admin/site-config-remote-repositories.png
-    :alt: Site Admin - Site Config Remote Repositories
+    :alt: Site Admin - Project Tools Remote Repositories
     :align: center
     :width: 60%